VictorGranado/GeoTracker-v1.0/README.md

 - Where have I been?
 - How far have I traveled?
 - What direction is my target waypoint?
+- Can I save a field point and navigate back to it?
 - What were the local environmental conditions at this location?
-- How does altitude, temperature, humidity, pressure, or movement change across a path?
+- How did altitude, temperature, humidity, pressure, heading, or movement change along a path?
-- Can I save field points and navigate back to them?
+- Can I import the collected data into GeoTracker Studio for 2D/3D visualization and analysis?

-The device is intended for outdoor testing, field experiments, mapping, trail logging, environmental surveys, and embedded systems learning.
+The device is intended for outdoor testing, field experiments, mapping, trail logging, environmental surveys, embedded systems learning, and GPS/sensor visualization workflows through GeoTracker Studio.

 ---